Section Navigation

 The Coates Theatre

-In 2018, the Cambourne Village College Charitable Trust was formed to equip a new hall, provided at the school in partnership with the Cambourne Parish/Town Council and Cambridgeshire County Councils, as an arts centre for the school and community.
+In 2018, the Cambourne Village College Charitable Trust was formed to equip a new performance hall, built on site as an arts centre for the school and community, in partnership with the Cambourne Parish/Town Council and Cambridgeshire County Council.
 The huge new hall had wonderful potential and the infrastructure to support a theatre, but was handed over as a basic, empty space.
-Over the past five years, the Charitable Trust has worked to raise almost £350,000 to equip the hall with tiered seating and full stage facilities to create the professional-quality Coates Theatre’, opened in March 2023, for the school and town.
+The Charitable Trust worked to raise £350,000 to equip the hall with tiered seating and full stage facilities to create professional-quality theatre.
+The hall, named the Coates Theatre after Claire Coates, former Principal, opened in March 2023, for the for the benefit of the school and town.
 This wonderful facility has transformed opportunities for our students and our wider community to see, experience and take part in arts, music and cultural activity of the highest quality.

 A Cinema for Cambourne?

-This is an ambitious project for the town; it will rely on the support of Cambourne Village College, of local people and of the Town Council to support its set-up and ongoing success, but with a comfortable 180 seat venue, excellent facilities and free parking, we have the potential to create a thriving community cinema.
-This could grow to host several weekly performances with wide-ranging appeal in the style of the successful Saffron Screen, based in a similar venue within the secondary school in Saffron Walden: Saffron Screen
+This is an ambitious project for the town; it will rely on the support of the school and the local community to support its set-up and ongoing success, but with a comfortable 180 seat venue, excellent facilities and free parking, there is potential to create a thriving community cinema.
+This could grow to host several weekly performances with wide-ranging appeal in the style of the successful Saffron Screen, based in a similar venue within the secondary school in Saffron Walden.

 Next Steps